adaltas/node-nikita/docs/content/api/children.md

 A Nikita session is organized as a hierarchical tree of action.
 Actions have [parent](/current/api/parent/) and children.
 The children are the actions executed in the handler of a parent action.

-The `children` property of an action exposes an array with all the executed action inside of it.
+The `children` property of an action exposes an array with all the executed actions inside of it.
 In the `handler` function, `children` is a property available inside its first argument.

 ## Properties